Skip to navigation Skip to content Skip to subnav

 (1) “Controlling interest” means 10 percent or more of the outstanding voting securities of a company; or such other interest as the Public Utility Commission determines, upon notice and opportunity for hearing following its own investigation or a petition filed by the Department of Public Service or other interested party, to constitute the means to direct or cause the direction of the management or policies of a company.
 The presumption that ten percent or more of the outstanding voting securities of a company constitutes a controlling interest may be rebutted by a company under procedures established by the Commission by rule.

-(2) “Voting security” means any stock or security presently entitling the owner or holder thereof to vote in the direction or management of the affairs of a company or any security issued under or pursuant to any agreement, trust, or arrangement whereby a trustee or trustees or agent or agents for the owner or holder of such a security are presently entitled to vote in the direction or management of the affairs of a company.
+(2) “Voting security” means any stock or security presently entitling the owner or holder to vote in the direction or management of the affairs of a company or any security issued under or pursuant to any agreement, trust, or arrangement where a trustee or trustees or agent or agents for the owner or holder of a security are presently entitled to vote in the direction or management of the affairs of a company.

-(3) A specified per centum of the “outstanding voting securities of a company” means such amount of outstanding voting securities of such company as entitles the holder or holders thereof to cast that specified per centum of the aggregate votes which the holders of all the outstanding voting securities of such company are entitled to cast in the direction or management of the affairs of such company.
+(3) A specified per centum of the “outstanding voting securities of a company” means such amount of outstanding voting securities of such company as entitles the holder or holders thereof to cast that specified per centum of the aggregate votes that the holders of all the outstanding voting securities of such company are entitled to cast in the direction or management of the affairs of such company.
 (1961, No. 183, § 7; amended 1971, No. 50, eff.
 April 14, 1971; 1989, No. 96, § 2, eff.
 June 14, 1989; 1993, No. 21, § 6, eff.
 May 12, 1993; 1999, No. 157 (Adj.
-Sess.), § 2.)
+Sess.), § 2; 2023, No. 85 (Adj.
+Sess.), § 353, eff.
+July 1, 2024.)

 • § 108.
 Issue of bonds or other securities